aromanro/QCSim/README.md

 *   Evolution in time with a Hamiltonian given as a sum of Pauli products with real coefficients
 *   Evolution of a 1D Gaussian packet in time, solving the 1D time-dependent Schrodinger equation using a Trotter decomposition and quantum Fourier transform

-Paradoxes (although some of the above might be considered paradoxes as well)
+Paradoxes (although some of the above might be considered paradoxes as well):
 *   Quantum eraser
 *   General Elitzur-Vaidman Bomb tester/interaction free measurement